I. Background Information

-1. ASEAN’s relations with the United Nations (UN) system started in the early 1970s through initial cooperation with the United Nations Development Programme (UNDP).
+1. ASEAN’s relations with the United Nations (UN) system started in the early 1970s through initial cooperation with the UN Development Programme (UNDP).
 The UNDP sponsored a two-year study to assist ASEAN in its economic cooperation activities, which later provided the basis for ASEAN to forge cooperation in industrial development, agriculture and forestry, transport, finance, monetary and insurance services.
 The ASEAN-UNDP Sub-regional Programme was launched in 1977, aiming to better assist ASEAN with its regional cooperation and integration efforts.

 3. The ASEAN Leaders met with the UN Secretary-General and heads of various UN bodies in the Second ASEAN-UN Summit at the UN Headquarters in New York on 13 September 2005.
 In their Joint Communiqué, the ASEAN Leaders expressed appreciation for the UN’s support for ASEAN’s goals in realising the ASEAN Community as envisaged under the Declaration of Bali Concord II and ASEAN’s decision to establish an ASEAN Charter.
 The UN also welcomed the possibility of ASEAN seeking an observer status in the UN.
 Both sides agreed on the need to broaden ASEAN-UN cooperation with the involvement of the various UN agencies to encompass all areas related to community building, including key issues related to development in particular poverty eradication and the Millennium Development Goals (MDGs), prevention and control of infectious diseases, disaster management, transnational issues, trade and investment as well as peace and security.